-This function writes the elements of the matrix m line-by-line to the stream stream using the format specifier format, which should be one of the g, e or f formats for floating point numbers.
-The function returns 0 for success and $gsl_EFAILED$ if there was a problem writing to the file.
-The input matrix f may be in any storage format, and the output file will be written in MatrixMarket format.
+This function writes the elements of the matrix m line-by-line to the stream stream using the format specifier format, which should be one of the %g, %e or %f formats for floating point numbers.
+The function returns 0 for success and GSL_EFAILED if there was a problem writing to the file.
+The input matrix m may be in any storage format, and the output file will be written in MatrixMarket format.

+'''

-gsl_spmatrix gsl_spmatrix_fscanf (FILE stream)
+gsl_spmatrix gsl_spmatrix_fscanf(FILE stream)

+'''